adi518/vue-facebook-login/README.md

 Development
 ======

-- running the example on dev server `npm start`. this will run the example app, which is configured for redux,
+- running the example on dev server `npm start`. this will run the example app.

 Tests
 ======